Download a copy of the Haymaker Woolly Pod Vetch factsheet.

-Haymaker Woolly Pod Vetch (Vicia villosa) was derived from selections out of Namoi Woolly Pod Vetch.
+Haymaker woolly pod vetch (Vicia villosa) was derived from selections out of Namoi woolly pod vetch.
 It demonstrated mid maturity along with a semi erect growth habit.
-Haymaker is suited to a wide range of soil types, performing better on lighter soil types compared to other Vetch species.
-It is well adapted to low rainfall situations and selected for improved winter growth and dry matter production.
-Haymaker is a very hard seeded variety that will be suited to long term cropping rotations whilst providing the added benefits of moderate drought tolerance and being a highly efficient and effective soil nitrogen producer.
+Haymaker is suited to a wide range of soil types, performing better on lighter soil types, compared to other vetch species.
+It is well adapted to low rainfall situations and selected for its improved winter growth and dry matter production.
+Haymaker is a very hard seeded variety that is suited to long term cropping rotations.
+It also provides the added benefits of moderate drought tolerance while also being a highly efficient and effective soil nitrogen producer.
 Mature plants form a dense canopy providing strong weed competition.
-Haymaker is ideal as a break crop and is well suited for hay production or turned in as green manure crop to improve soil health.
+Haymaker is ideal as a break crop and is well suited for hay production or turned in as a green manure crop to improve soil health.

 15-30 kg/ha (Pure) 6-8 kg/ha (Pasture Mixes) 15-30 kg/ha (Cereal Mixes)

 Mid - Late